bioinf-mcb/Metagenomic-DeepFRI/README.md

 The first run of `mDeepFRI` with the database will create temporary files, needed for the pipeline.
 If you don't want to keep them for the next run use flag `--no-keep-temporary`.

-## GPU / CPU utilization
+## CPU / GPU utilization
-**Attention:** Single instance of DeepFRI on GPU requires 10GB VRAM.
+If argument `threads` is provided, the app will parallelize certain steps (alignment, contact map alignment, inference).
-If CUDA is installed on your machine, `mDeepFRI` will automatically use it for prediction If not, the model will use CPUs.
-If argument `threads` is provided, the prediction will run on multiple CPU cores.
+If CUDA is installed on your machine, `mDeepFRI` will automatically use it for prediction.
+If not, the model will use CPUs.
+**Attention:** Single instance of DeepFRI on GPU requires 2GB VRAM.

 ## Citations
 If you use this software please cite: